Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken – Veggies always go weell with chicken!
 Try this quick and easy side with stuffed chicken breast, simple baked chicken legs, flavorful garlic butter chicken, or bacon wrapped chicken breast with a touch of maple.

-- Steak – Make date night a piece of cake!
+- Beef – Make date night a piece of cake!
 Simply add an air fryer steak, juicy filet mignon, or fast London broil with garlic herb butter to your plate.
+It also makes a quick and easy side for a comforting rump roast recipe.

 - Fish & Seafood – For a quick and classy dinner, pair these vegetables with bacon wrapped scallops, easy crab legs, or surprisingly easy lobster tail.
-Or, keep it simple by pairing them with pan seared salmon, lemon baked cod, or flaky pan fried tilapia.
+Or, keep it simple by pairing them with a pan seared salmon recipe, lemon baked cod, or flaky pan fried tilapia.

 - Pork – Try pork steaks, fall-apart Crock Pot pork tenderloin, or juicy & flavorful baked pork chops (or air fryer pork chops).